canonical/kafka-operator/docs/tutorial/t-kafka-connect.md

 }
 ```

-Congratualtions!
-You have successfully deployed an ETL job to move data continuously from PostgreSQL to Opensearch, entirely using charmed solutions.
+Congratulations!
+You have successfully completed an ETL job that continuously moves data from PostgreSQL to OpenSearch, using entirely charmed solutions.